Blended learning: Disadvantages

 Reportedly the use of lecture recording technologies can result in students falling behind on the materials.
 In a study performed across four different universities, it was found that only half of the students watched the lecture videos on a regular basis, and nearly 40% of students watched several weeks' worth of videos in one sitting.
-This has further implications for the educator and in how much online resources need to be revealed to the student but also ensure it is at the right level for the intended student.

 From an educator's perspective, most recently, it has been noted that providing effective feedback is more time-consuming (and therefore more expensive) when electronic media are used, in comparison to traditional (e.g. paper-based) assessments.
-Using e-learning platforms can be more time-consuming than traditional methods and can also come with new costs as e-learning platforms and service providers may charge user fees to educators.

 Another critical issue is access to network infrastructure.
 Although the digital divide is narrowing as the Internet becomes more pervasive, many students do not have pervasive and ubiquitous access to the Internet – even in their classrooms.
 Any attempt to incorporate blended learning strategies into an organization's pedagogical strategy needs to account for this.
-This is why learning centers are built with good wi-fi connections to make sure this issue is addressed.

 Finally, in educational fields where interprofessional simulation and clinical based placement are key components (i.e. medicine, obstetrics & gynaecology), in-person teaching remains a cornerstone of clinical skills education, and teaching via online discourse alone is not sufficient to completely replace and provide comparable learning outcomes.